realArcherL/W3C-Reviews/reviews/css-color-adjust-1.md

 * Platform- and UA-dependent behavior
 * Potentially measurable rendering differences (I have a hunch, but no practical exploit)

+BUT
+* Windows High Contrast Mode already renders emoji as monochrome.
+* This change aligns Chrome/Firefox behavior with Windows and Edge: https://github.com/w3c/csswg-drafts/issues/8064
+* Font fingerprinting was already possible with normal text; emoji are not special.

 > ```text
 > /* “UAs should force any emoji… to its monochrome variant…” */